The ICONIQ Growth Enterprise Five

 ARR per FTE = EOP ARR / EOP FTEs

-As SaaS companies scale they are able to meaningfully increase ARR per FTE while steadily decreasing spend per FTE, leading to both increasing headcount productivity and efficiency.
-ARR per FTE tends to surpass spend per FTE when companies reach $100-$150M ARR.
+As SaaS companies scale they are able to meaningfully increase ARR per FTE while steadily decreasing spend per FTE, leading to improved headcount productivity and efficiency.
+ARR per FTE tends to surpass spend per FTE when companies reach $100M-$150M ARR.
+As companies have implemented both hiring slowdowns and reductions in force, ARR per FTE has improved over the last few quarters.
+However, we expect some of this to be temporary and to dip down as the impact of these changes normalize.